Representation theory of topological full groups of \'etale groupoids and paradoxicality: Amenability and -simplicity of

 Since $\mc G$ is topologically amenable, we can apply part (iii) of Theorem \ref{Thm:irred} to obtain the following chain of weak containments and equivalences:

 Thus $F(\mc G)$ is amenable (since weak containment of the trivial representation in the left regular representation is a characterisation). \end{proof}

-We remark that it is possible for $F(\mc G)$ to be non-amenable, whilst $\mc G^{a}$ admits an invariant mean -- due to results of Charles Starling \cite{MR3548134}, David Kerr and Piotr Nowak \cite{MR2974211}, it is the case for any residually finite action of a free group (or more generally, an action of a non-amenable group preserving a probability measure on the Cantor set).
+We remark that it is possible for $F(\mc G)$ to be non-amenable, whilst $\mc G^{a}$ admits an invariant mean -- due to results of Starling \cite{MR3548134}, Kerr and Nowak \cite{MR2974211}, it is the case for any residually finite action of a free group (or more generally, an action of a non-amenable group preserving a probability measure on the Cantor set).

-This also naturally with the work of Uffe Haagerup and Kristian Olesen \cite{Haagerup-Olesen} part of which is concerned with \Cs-simplicty of Thompson's group $T$ and the amenability of $F$, as well as the work of Andrien Le Boudec and Nicol\'as Matte-Bon \cite{LB-MB}.
+This also naturally connects with the work of Uffe Haagerup and Kristian Olesen \cite{Haagerup-Olesen} part of which is concerned with \Cst-simplicty of Thompson's group $T$ and the amenability of $F$, as well as the work of Le Boudec and Matte-Bon \cite{LB-MB}.

 \begin{Lemma} Let $\mc G$ be a minimal ample \'etale groupoid.
-Then the representation $\pi:G \rightarrow C_{c}(\mc G)$ does not extend faithfully to $\mathbb{C}G$ for any subgroup of $F(\mc G)$ with non-trivial rigid stabilisers.
+Then the representation $\pi:G \rightarrow C_{c}(\mc G)$ does not extend faithfully to $\mathbb{C}G$ for any subgroup $G$ of $F(\mc G)$ with non-trivial rigid stabilisers.
 Thus it is not injective for any faithful groupoid representation of $G$. \end{Lemma} \begin{proof} Note that by minimality, for every clopen subset $U \subset X$, the subgroup $F(\mc G|_{U})$ is infinite.
 Thus, we can partition of $X$ into $U$ and $U^{c}$, and then consider $g_{1} \in F(\mc G|_{U})$ and $g_{2} \in F(\mc G|_{U^{c}})$.
-These elements are faithfully represented in $C_{c}(\mc G)$ via the construction at the beginning of section \ref{Sect:groupoidrep}, and satisfy the formula:
+These elements are faithfully represented in $C_{c}(\mc G)$ via the construction at the beginning of Section \ref{Sect:groupoidrep}, and satisfy the formula:

 Thus, the element $a = g_{1}g_{2}-g_{1}-g_{2}+1=0$ in any faithful groupoid representation of $F(\mc G)$ extended linearly to $\mb C F(\mc G)$. \end{proof}

 The following theorem can be regarded as a ``groupoid version'' of the ideas of Haagerup--Oleson \cite{Haagerup-Olesen}, Birget \cite{MR2104771} and Nekrashevych \cite{MR2119267}.
 It also connects with recent work of Le Boudec and Matte Bon \cite{LB-MB}.